Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Factors influencing treatment with chemotherapy

-Prospective, randomized studies have shown that patients with a poor prognosis who are treated with conventional regimens live longer than those treated with the single-agent, low-dose regimens or abbreviated courses of therapy.
-A study comparing chemotherapy every 3 weeks with treatment given as required for symptom control showed an improvement in QOL in those patients receiving regular treatment.[
+Prospective randomized studies have shown that patients with a poor prognosis who are treated with conventional regimens live longer than those treated with single-agent, low-dose regimens or abbreviated courses of therapy.
+A study comparing chemotherapy every 3 weeks with treatment given as required for symptom control showed an improvement in QOL in patients receiving regular treatment.[

 Other studies have tested intensive one-drug or two-drug regimens.
 A study conducted by the Medical Research Council demonstrated similar efficacy for an etoposide-plus-vincristine regimen and a four-drug regimen.[

-Subgroup analyses of phase II and phase III trials of patients with SCLC by age showed that myelosuppression and doxorubicin-induced cardiac toxic effects were more severe in older patients than in younger patients and that the incidence of treatment-related death tended to be higher in older patients.[
+Subgroup analyses of phase II and III trials of patients with SCLC by age showed that myelosuppression and doxorubicin-induced cardiac toxic effects were more severe in older patients than in younger patients, and that the incidence of treatment-related death tended to be higher in older patients.[

 Radiation therapy